Eric Uptagrafft

 Eric Allan Uptagrafft (born February 16, 1966) is an American sport shooter.

 He was born in Spokane, Washington, and lives in Firestone, Colorado.
 He competed for the United States in the 1996 Summer Olympics, in the Men's Small-Bore Rifle, Prone, 50, coming in tied for 30th.
 At the 2012 Summer Olympics, he finished in 16th in the same event.
-He shares the world record in the 50 meter rifle prone competition.
+He shares the integer-scored world record in the 50 meter rifle prone competition.
+In 2013, the prone event moved to a decimal scoring system.